intel-android/androidhub/reviewer_readme.md

 ![ready to merge](https://drive.google.com/uc?id=0BwL_X3dS1kN_eFVlVktXVXlhUG8)

-Discuss the content with the author in the pull request.
-When you both agree that the content is ready, and Travis CI jobs are green, it is safe to merge.
+If a submission's content looks good and the Travis CI tests are green, it is safe to merge.
 Click the button on the Pull Request page labeled "Merge pull request".
-This will merge the content into the `master` branch and tell Travis CI to automatically deploy the site to the private Integration envrionment.
+This will merge the content into the `master` branch and tell Travis CI to automatically deploy the site to the private Integration environment.

 ##### Deny
 ![pr comment](https://drive.google.com/uc?id=0BwL_X3dS1kN_cGJiaWRwb05Dbzg)

-To deny a pull request, click the "Close Pull Request" Button.
-The author will be notified via email, but we encourage you to also send a message as to why their contribution is not going to be merged into the site.
+To deny a submission, click the "Close Pull Request" Button.
+The author will be notified via email.
+We encourage you to also send a message as to why the submission is not going to be merged into the site at this time.

-###### Tip: When you deny (aka. close) a PR, leave a comment for the author explaining why.

 --------